Algebraic groups whose orbit closures contain only finitely many orbits: 7. Main result: proof

 $2$.\;We now turn to the proof of the implication (F)$\Rightarrow$(G).

-Let the group $G$ enjoys property (F).\;Let $R$ be the radical of $G$.\;Since the group $G/R$ is semisimple, our assumption, Lemma \ref{reduction}, and Proposition \ref{ss} entail that $G/R$ is trivial, i.e., $G$ is solvable.\;Whence $G=T\ltimes U$, where $T$ is a maximal torus and $U$ is the unipotent radical of $G$.
+Assume that $G$ enjoys property (F).\;Let $R$ be the radical of $G$.\;Since the group $G/R$ is semisimple, our assumption, Lemma \ref{reduction}, and Proposition \ref{ss} entail that $G/R$ is trivial, i.e., $G$ is solvable.\;Whence $G=T\ltimes U$, where $T$ is a maximal torus and $U$ is the unipotent radical of $G$.
 We should show that either $U$ is trivial or $U$ is isomorphic to ${\mathbf G}_a$ and $G$ is commutative.\;Arguing on the contrary, we suppose that this is not so.

 Then $U$ is a nontrivial unipotent group.\;Hence there exists a chain $\{e\}=U_1\varsubsetneq U_2\varsubsetneq\cdots \varsubsetneq U_{d}=U$ of closed connected subgroups, normal in $G$, such that $d\geqslant 2$, and the successive quotients are one-dimensional; see \cite[10.6]{B91}.